-Families are gearing up for back to school, gathering school supplies, getting yearly physicals, and signing up for extracurricular activities.
+Families are gearing up for back-to-school, gathering school supplies, getting yearly physicals, and signing up for extracurricular activities.
 Taking time to plan your family’s morning routine is just as important for getting off to a good start to the year.
 If any of your family members have Attention Deficit Hyperactivity Disorder or Attention Deficit Disorder (ADHD or ADD) you may have more morning challenges than most.
-It goes without saying that morning routines require focus and time management skills.
+It goes without saying those morning routines require focus and time management skills.
 Children with ADD typically have a hard time waking up, staying on task, and navigating the complicated rituals families go through in the morning.
 It’s a recipe for stress and conflict.
 It doesn’t have to be that way.
 The following tips can help you better manage your family’s morning schedules if your child has ADHD or ADD.

 Update Your Routine & Ask for Help

 Take control of your morning routine by getting organized and asking for help before school starts.
 Call a family meeting and set some ground rules, gather input, and make some task assignments.
 Everyone’s help is needed in the morning, so take some time to have this conversation so everyone can contribute to the solution.
-Consider padding your time schedule to make mornings less rushed to begin with.
+Consider padding your time schedule to make mornings less rushed, to begin with.
 It may take your child longer to do a set of complex tasks in the morning.
 Account for that by setting earlier bedtimes and/or waking up a little earlier.

 Consider reducing morning distractions like turning on the television, video games, or tablets.
 If those expectations are set at the beginning, it will reduce complaints in the morning.
 Offer instead the choice of music in the mornings.
-If you have a play list, you can even time it so that children know that by the time a specific song begins, it’s time to be dressed and in the kitchen for breakfast.
+If you have a playlist, you can even time it so that children know that by the time a specific song begins, it’s time to be dressed and in the kitchen for breakfast.

 Completing complex tasks when barely awake is tough.
 You might consider creating simple checklists with words or pictures for nonreaders.
 This visual organizer can help children with ADD or ADHD manage the tasks they need to complete in the morning.